-Note: Notes can’t be edited if the SOAP is locked
+Notes can’t be edited if the SOAP is locked, regardless of permissions.

-This permission allows you to transfer a patient to another owner within Shepherd—not update the patient’s physical location (done in the SOAP Summary section).
+This permission allows you to transfer a patient profile to another owner (client profile) within Shepherd.

-If you didn't get an accurate weight, this allows you to delete the original entry and re-add another.
+If you didn't get an accurate weight, this allows you to update or delete the original entry

 This allows a user to create an Rx from a record, as well as from the patient profile.